Pr3mR4jendran/CS506-Project---Analyzing-Lifestyle-and-Demographic-Risk-Factors-of-Diabetes-with-BRFSS-Data/README.md

 - **Reproducibility**: Both PID and BRFSS-derived datasets are widely studied in academic and ML contexts, allowing comparison with prior results.
 - **Ethical Compliance**: The datasets come de-identified, avoiding privacy concerns that would arise with collecting new patient data.
 - **Practical feasibility**: Collecting new clinical data would require significant resources and patient recruitment, which is not feasible in the scope of this course project.

+## Visualization Plan

+Visualizations will include both result presentation and primary exploratory data analysis.
+Since the BRFSS dataset contains health and lifestyle traits for over 200,000 individuals in the U.S., we will use plots to
+(1) understand the distribution of the data and
+(2) visualize how well the model performs

+### Exploratory Data Visualizations (before modeling)

+  1. US Demographic Heat Map
+    - Purpose: to highlight regional distribution of diabetes risk factors across the U.S.
+    - This will include a choropleth map showing the prevalence (percentage of respondents within each category) of diabetes and prediabetes in U.S. states.
+    - The visualization may reflect biological risk shaped by environmental, socioeconomic, and healthcare access factors.

+  2. BMI and Age vs. Diabetes Status
+    - Purpose: to examine how weight and age patterns differ by No Diabetes, Prediabetes, and Diabetes.
+    - This will be represented by box and scatter plots of BMI and age groups by diabetes categories.

+  3. Lifestyle Factor Comparisons
+    - Purpose: uncover behavioral risk factors that are potentially predictive of diabetes.
+    - This will include grouped bar charts for smoking, physical activity, and heavy drinking by diabetes status.
+    - The plots could depict how behaviors like smoking, inactivity, and heavy drinking exacerbate metabolic stress, accelerating progression from prediabetes to diabetes.

+### Result Visualizations (after modeling)

+  1. PCA or t-SNE Scatterplot (Unsupervised Learning)
+    - Purpose: visualize whether lifestyle and demographic characteristics tend to cluster naturally according to diabetes outcomes.
+    - These would allow dimensionality reduction of the data to 2D.
+    - The plots could essentially have two panels: one colored by actual diabetes labels and one colored by unsupervised groups (e.g., KMeans with k=3).
+    - This would reflect on novel relational patterns between different dataset attributes

+  2. Confusion Matrix Heatmap (Supervised Learning)
+    - Purpose: show which categories the classifier performs well on, and which it gets confused between (e.g., Prediabetes vs. Diabetes).
+    - In this matrix, the rows will be true classes and the columns will be predicted classes.
+    - Following that, the normalized values will be displayed as a heatmap for readability.

+  3. ROC Curves / Precision-Recall Curves (Supervised Learning)
+    - Purpose: test model discrimination capacity, especially for imbalanced classes.
+    - This would include one curve per category of diabetes using a One-vs-Rest approach.
+    - It will demonstrate how well biological risk factors enable discrimination between healthy, prediabetic, and diabetic states.

+### Summary:
+Collectively, these plots will deliver:
+  - A clear view of geographic, demographic, and lifestyle trends in the BRFSS dataset.
+  - Intuitive representations of model performance (confusion matrix, ROC/PR).
+  - Uncover the underlying data structure with unsupervised methods (PCA/t-SNE).